Superformula/cloud-backend-test/README.md

 - Now in the folder `/src/fetch-location-lambda`, run `npm install` or `yarn install` as well to install the dependencies of our Fetch Location Lambda.

 By doing this, your initial setup is complete, and you probably won't be repeating this whole process again.

-### Running unit tests

-In order to run the unit tests of the solution, in the root directory, simply run `npm test` or `yarn test`.

 ### Building and bundling for deploy